 Ride the Rails

 The Roanoke Region is served by Norfolk Southern and CSX for freight.
 The region is located on the Heartland and Crescent Corridors of Norfolk Southern.
 The Heartland is a direct, high-capacity route that spans from the Port of Virginia to distribution markets in the Midwest.
 The Crescent spans 11 states and is one of fastest, most direct routes from the Southeast to the Northeast with convenient connections to Mexico and Los Angeles.
-An I-81 intermodal facility is planned for the region.
+Norfolk Southern also operates a bulk transfer terminal in Roanoke.